Tax recommendations for year-end 2023

 It is essential to keep track of your expenses and contributions, whether you are self-employed or employed, in order to maximize the effectiveness of your tax obligations in Israel.

 Of course, tax optimization should not be the only consideration when it comes to your pension contributions and other payments.
 Other factors, such as planning your future savings or preserving your rights, are just as crucial.

 First of all, here's a quick summary of the law governing retirement in Israel, when you're self-employed.
 (Ossek Patour or Ossek Mourché):

-Since January 1, 2017 self-employed people have been obliged to contribute to their retirement.
-This law was passed to protect self-employed people who weren't thinking about the future and found themselves with nothing when retirement day came.
+Since January 1, 2017 the self-employed have been obliged to contribute towards their retirement.
+This law was passed to protect self-employed people who were not thinking about the future and who found themselves with nothing when retirement day came.

 Here are the main contribution rules for the self-employed: